The Garden of Earthly Delights: Interior

-Scholars have proposed that Bosch used the outer panels to establish a Biblical setting for the inner elements of the work, and the exterior image is generally interpreted as set in an earlier time than those in the interior.
+Bosch may have intended the outer panels to establish a Biblical setting for the inner elements of the work, and the exterior image is generally interpreted as set in an earlier time than those in the interior.
 As with Bosch's Haywain Triptych, the inner centerpiece is flanked by heavenly and hellish imagery.
-The scenes depicted in the triptych are thought to follow a chronological order: flowing from left-to-right they represent Eden, the garden of earthly delights, and Hell.
-God appears as the creator of humanity in the left hand wing, while the consequences of humanity's failure to follow his will are shown in the right.
+The scenes depicted in the triptych are thought to follow a chronological order: flowing from left to right, they represent Eden, the garden of earthly delights, and Hell.
+God appears as the creator of humanity in the left-hand wing, while the consequences of humanity's failure to follow his will are shown in the right.

-However, in contrast to Bosch's two other complete triptychs, The Last Judgment (around 1482) and The Haywain (after 1510), God is absent from the central panel.
+In contrast to Bosch's two other extant triptychs, The Last Judgment (around 1482) and The Haywain (after 1510), God is absent from the central panel.
 Instead, this panel shows humanity acting with apparent free will as naked men and women engage in various pleasure-seeking activities.
-According to some interpretations, the right hand panel is believed to show God's penalties in a hellscape.
+According to some interpretations, the right-hand panel is believed to show God's penalties in a hellscape.

 Art historian Charles de Tolnay believed that, through the seductive gaze of Adam, the left panel already shows God's waning influence upon the newly created earth.
 This view is reinforced by the rendering of God in the outer panels as a tiny figure in comparison to the immensity of the earth.
 According to Hans Belting, the three inner panels seek to broadly convey the Old Testament notion that, before the Fall, there was no defined boundary between good and evil; humanity in its innocence was unaware of consequence.